Rewriting with Acyclic Queries: Mind Your Head: Preliminaries

 We represent a \emph{conjunctive query} (\emph{CQ} for short) over schema~\schema as a rule of the form

 whose \emph{body} $\{A_1,\dots,A_m\}$ consists of a positive number of atoms and whose \emph{head} is a single atom~$A$ such that the following two conditions are satisfied.
 First, atoms $A_1,\dots,A_m$ refer to relation symbols from~\schema and atom~$A$, on the contrary, does not.
 Second, the query is \emph{safe}, that is, every variable in the head occurs in at least one atom of the body.
 Let~\headof{Q} and~\bodyof{Q} denote the head and body of a query~$Q$, respectively.
 Variables that occur in the head of a query are called \emph{head variables}; all other variables are called \emph{quantified variables}.
+A query without quantified variables is called a \emph{full} query.
 Queries with two or more body atoms that refer to the same relation are said to have \emph{self-joins}.
 The \emph{arity} of a query $Q$ is the arity of its head atom.
 Furthermore, a query $Q$ is a Boolean query if the arity of $\headof{Q}$ is $0$.

 Like for sets and tuples, we also use the natural extension of mappings of variables on atoms without difference in notation: for a mapping $f: \var \to Y$, let~$f(A)$ denote $R(f(x_1),\dots,f(x_r))$ for an atom $A = R(x_1,\dots,x_r)$.